walkerhughes/portfolio/index.md

 ## About Me

 Hello!
 I'm Walker and I'm a computational mathematician, economist, and San Franciscan.
 I finished my undergrad in April 2021 where I studied Applied and Computational Math and Economics with a minor in Portuguese Studies.
-I'm trained in much of the mathematics and statistics that underpin modern machine learning and scientific computing, like optimization methods, sampling methods and computational linear algebra.
+I'm trained in much of the mathematics and statistics that underpin data science, machine learning, and scientific computing, like optimization methods, sampling methods and computational linear algebra.
 I like exploring new use cases for these skills though personal projects.

 I currently work as an economic consultant where I conduct rigorous economic research to study market efficiency, monopoly power, and total welfare realized by consumers.
 Below are some projects I've been working on with a couple research papers from my undergrad interspursed.